-- (A) describe Richard M. Nixon's leadership role in the normalization of relations with China and the policy of détente; - (B) describe Ronald Reagan's leadership in domestic and international policies, including such as Reaganomics and Peace Through Strength; - (C) compare the impact of energy on the American way of life over time; - (D) describe U.S. involvement in the Middle East such as support for Israel, the Camp David Accords, the Iran-Contra Affair, Marines in Lebanon, and the Iran Hostage Crisis; and - (E) describe the causes, key organizations, and individuals of the conservative resurgence of the 1980s and 1990s, including Phyllis Schlafly, the Contract with America, the Heritage Foundation, the Moral Majority, and the National Rifle Association; and

-$(\underline{E})(\underline{F})$ describe significant societal issues of this time period.
+- (A) describe Richard M. Nixon's leadership role in the normalization of relations with China and the policy of détente; - (B) describe Ronald Reagan's leadership in domestic and international policies, including such as Reaganomics and Peace Through Strength; - (C) compare the impact of energy on the American way of life over time; - (D) describe U.S. involvement in the Middle East such as support for Israel, the Camp David Accords, the Iran-Contra Affair, Marines in Lebanon, and the Iran Hostage Crisis; and - (E) describe the causes, key organizations, and individuals of the conservative resurgence of the 1980s and 1990s, including Phyllis Schlafly, the Contract with America, the Heritage Foundation, the Moral Majority, and the National Rifle Association; and - (E)(F) describe significant societal issues of this time period. - (11)(10) History.

-(10)(11) History.
 The student understands the emerging political, economic, and social issues of the United States from the 1990s into the 21st century.
-The student is expected to:

-- (A) describe U.S. involvement in world affairs, including the end of the Cold War, the Persian Gulf War, the Balkans Crisis, 9/11, and the global War on Terror; - (B) identify significant social and political advocacy organizations and leaders across the political spectrum; - (C) analyze the impact discuss the role of third -party parties candidates such as Ross Perot and Ralph Nader on presidential elections ; - (D) discuss the historical significance of the 2008 presidential election; and - (E) describe significant societal issues of this time period.
+The student is expected to: - (A) describe U.S. involvement in world affairs, including the end of the Cold War, the Persian Gulf War, the Balkans Crisis, 9/11, and the global War on Terror; - (B) identify significant social and political advocacy organizations and leaders and issues across the political spectrum; - (C) evaluate efforts by global organizations to undermine U.S. sovereignty through the use of treaties; - (D) analyze the impact discuss the role of third -party parties candidates such as Ross Perot and Ralph Nader on presidential elections; - (E) discuss the historical significance of the 2008 presidential election; and - (E) describe significant societal issues of this time period. - (F) discuss the solvency of long-term entitlement programs such as Social Security and Medicare. - (12)(11)(9) Geography.

-(9)(11)(12) Geography.
 The student understands the impact of geographic factors on major events.
-The student is expected to:

-- (A) analyze the effects impact of physical and human geographic factors on major events including the building of the Panama Canal, the Klondike Gold Rush, the Dust Bowl, the levee failure in New Orleans after Hurricane Katrina, and the settlement of the Great Plains; and - (B) identify and explain reasons for changes in political boundaries such as those resulting from statehood and international conflicts.
+The student is expected to: - (A) analyze the effects impact of physical and human geographic factors on major events including the building of the settlement of the Great Plains, the Klondike Gold Rush, the Panama Canal, the Dust Bowl, and the levee failure in New Orleans after Hurricane Katrina; and - (B) identify and explain reasons for changes in political boundaries such as those resulting from statehood and international conflicts. - (13)(12)(10) Geography.

-(10)(12)(13) Geography.
 The student understands the causes and effects of migration and immigration on American society.
-The student is expected to:

-- (A) analyze the causes and effects of changing demographic patterns resulting from migration within the United States, including western expansion, rural to urban, the Great Migration, and the Rust Belt to the Sun Belt; and - (B) analyze the causes and effects of changing demographic patterns resulting from legal and illegal immigration to the United States.
+The student is expected to: - (A) analyze the causes and effects of changing demographic patterns resulting from migration within the United States, including western expansion, rural to urban, the Great Migration, and the Rust Belt to the Sun Belt; and

+(B) analyze the causes and effects of changing demographic patterns resulting from legal and illegal immigration to the United States.

-(11)(13)(14) Geography.
+(14)(13)(11) Geography.
 The student understands the relationship between population growth and modernization on the physical environment.
 The student is expected to:

-- (A) identify the effects of population growth and distribution and predict future effects on the physical environment; and - (B) trace the development of the conservation of natural resources, including identify the roles of governmental entities and private citizens in managing the environment such as the establishment of the National Park System, the Environmental Protection Agency (EPA), and the Endangered Species Act and efforts of private nonprofit organizations.; and - (C) understand the effects of governmental actions on individuals, industries, and communities , including the impact of Fifth Amendment property rights.
+- (A) identify the effects of population growth and distribution and predict future effects on the physical environment; and - (B) trace the development of the conservation of natural resources, including identify the roles of governmental entities and private citizens in managing the environment such as the establishment of the National Park System, the Environmental Protection Agency (EPA), and the Endangered Species Act and efforts of private nonprofit organizations; and - (C) understand the effects of governmental actions on individuals, industries, and communities, including the impact on Fifth Amendment property rights.

-(12)(14)(15) Economics.
+(15)(14)(12) Economics.
 The student understands domestic and foreign issues related to U.S. economic growth from the 1870s to 1920.
 The student is expected to: